Table of Contents

 We even use it for our own onboarding experience!

 Employee Onboarding best practice: Now it’s your turn

-From making new hires feel at home with a welcome lunch, to empowering them with important projects from the get-go, there are simple steps to building a memorable onboarding experience.
+From making new hires feel at home with a work buddy, to empowering them with important projects from the get-go, there are simple steps to building a memorable onboarding experience.

 These four brands have worked it out, and they’re not afraid to put their heart and soul into retaining worthwhile new hires.
 With the right tools and an empathetic strategy, you can follow in their footsteps straight into the onboarding hall of fame.

 We think you’ll LOVE our 3 part mini-series on Employee Training.
 You can check out Part I – new employee onboarding, here.
 Or just download our eBook “How to integrate and optimize your onboarding processes”